theMHD-120/MicroLab-Spring2025/README.md

 ||| In the name of Allah ||| <br />
 Contents presented in the Microcontrollers Laboratory course at the Department of Computer Science Engineering (CSE), Shiraz University, Spring 2025. <br />
 The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), helishot control (quadcopter), etc.); the main focus is on programming and coding microcontrollers for computational and control tasks.
-<br /><br />

 **Course Features:**
-- For greater speed and convenience, the <code>Arduino.h</code> framework has been used to program both Arduino and ESP32 microcontrollers.
+- The Arduino framework (the <code>Arduino.h</code> library) is used to program both the Arduino and ESP32 microcontrollers.
 - In the first 5 sections, basic topics of microcontrollers are reviewed using the Arduino microcontroller.
 - Also, in the last 2 sections, more practical topics in microcontrollers (connection and communication via the Internet) are reviewed using the ESP32 microcontroller.